avneeshroks/typefaster/README.md

     * Submit button - Enabled when the typed value is correct otherwise disabled
   * Winner Screen - Gets the previously randomly generated username from sessionStorage, shows the time in XXs XXXms

-### Currently the implementaion is only a UI side implementation - Couldn't get the time to imeplement Server side
-#### Jotting down some of the thought process though : :smile:
+### Server side implementation using sockets :smile:

-* Would use Node.js, Redis, Socket.io, Express.js
+* Havve used Node.js, Socket.io, Express.js
-* Had ideas to generate the users from backend
+* Client connecting and generating their usernames
 * Create Socket connections between client and server
-* Each game would be a pub/sub channel created on Redis - which connects two clients
-* Once both the clients are connected - start the game
-  * Server will publish the start event
-  * Client will run 3 second timer
-  * Client publishes Start time
-  * When either of the client finishes, record end time - client publishes end time
-  * Server publishes end-game-event, with winner's time
-  * Cient responds with unmounting Game and mounting Winner
+* Created channel logic where there coculd be only two users can be connected to make it multiplayer
+* Client gets registered to the game channel when they click on play, first user has to wait for the second one to join
+* Once next user joins the Countdown starts based on subscription from socket
+* As soon as any of the user finishes the time and username is broadcasted from the user to the connected client so that winner screen comes up